RedisBloom/RedisBloom/docs/commands/bf.insert.md

 Either

 - @array-reply where each element is either
-  - @integer-reply - where "0" means that an item with such fingerprint already exists in the filter, and "1" means that the item has been successfully inserted to the filter
+  - @integer-reply - where "1" means that the item has been added successfully, and "0" means that such item was already added to the filter (which could be wrong)
-  - @error-reply when the item cannot be inserted because the filter is full
+  - @error-reply when the item cannot be added because the filter is full
-- @error-reply (e.g., on wrong number of arguments, wrong key type)
+- @error-reply (e.g., on wrong number of arguments, wrong key type) and also when `NOCREATE` is specified and `key` does not exist.

 ## Examples

-Add three items to a filter with default parameters if the filter does not already exist:
+Add three items to a filter; create the filter with default parameters if it does not already exist:

 {{< highlight bash >}}
 BF.INSERT filter ITEMS foo bar baz
 {{< / highlight >}}

-Add one item to a filter with a capacity of 10000 if the filter does not already exist:
+Add one item to a filter; create the filter with a capacity of 10000 if it does not already exist:

 {{< highlight bash >}}
 BF.INSERT filter CAPACITY 10000 ITEMS hello
 {{< / highlight >}}

-Add 2 items to a filter with an error if the filter does not already exist:
+Add 2 items to a filter; error if the filter does not already exist:

 {{< highlight bash >}}
 BF.INSERT filter NOCREATE ITEMS foo bar